 In 2021, Cardano launched a “hard fork,” an upgrade that increased functionality — in this case, enabling smart contract deployment.
 Another hard fork, this one called Vasil, launched in September 2022 and should improve the Cardano blockchain’s scalability, Mint reported.

 Cardano recently launched a test version of a platform called AdaSwap, where developers can build decentralized finance apps.
 AdaSwap could elevate Cardano’s status as a Web3 network and drive up the price of its coin.
 While the coin is No. 8 in terms of market value, Cardano’s non-fungible-token protocol is the world’s second largest, according to U.Today.

 Even with a better network and the increased functionality smart contracts provide, cardano may not be able to compete with larger cryptocurrencies.
 Fewer adopters mean fewer developers.
 This isn’t appealing to most investors, who want to see a high adoption rate.

-The platform has big plans, such as launching an incubator that would help Africa reach its potential as a major economy, but it remains to be seen whether it can live up to that potential.
+The platform has launched an incubator that funds African blockchain startups and could help Africa reach its potential as a major economy, but it remains to be seen whether it can live up to that potential.